loltf4/syniti-questions/README.md

    you’ve worked on professionally.
 Just a short paragraph is fine, but I’d love to know why you’re proud of it.

+- I don't think I have any singularly defined proudest moment in my life.
+If I did, I don't think it would be associated with work… while I take pride in my work and enjoy my accomplishments I live a life outside of work and try not to let it define me as a person.
+I've ran many marathons and placed first sheet, I moved across the world on a whim and flourished, etc. I have many achievements but none bring me noticeably more pride than any other.

 2. What's a personal project you're currently working on?
 This could be a coding side project, hobby, or otherwise real world project you're working on.

+- I’m actively trying to get back into good marathon shape.

 3. Tell us about a technical book or article you read recently, why you liked it, and why we should read it.

+- 2021 State of DevOps Report.
+These reports (2014-2021) detail the importance of a well built SRE culture and infrastructure at a corporation to allow for the most optimal build environment for development.
+They use studies and data to define best working practices to bolster an optimal development system through empirical data.
+The information presented can help to shape an optimal setup for any software company.

 4. Tell us about one of your favorite products (physical or software) and one specific aspect that makes it truly great.

+- I have an ember mug...
+I enjoy tea and coffee and it maintains a static temperature for extended periods of time.
+It's a complete luxury item however the one I use and appreciate the most on a day to day timeframe.
+I can forget my tea for an hour and come back to it and still have it be piping hot and ready to consume.

 5. In this repo is a `data.json` file.
 It contains an imaginary example set of data a customer might need to migrate from one system to another.
 It's a